 The Office of College and Career Readiness (CCR) advances the student development vision and leadership required to achieve student learning, student development, and student success.
-CCR encompasses developmental education, dual credit, first-year experience, Title III program administration, and the Romeoville Campus.
+CCR encompasses developmental education, first-year experience, Title III Program administration, and the Romeoville Campus.

 - These classes provide students with knowledge and skills that help them to achieve academic, professional, and personal growth through high quality instruction and academic support services.